 This is perhaps the thing we love the most about our camper van.

-When we were first planning about which van we wanted to buy, we had read multiple accounts from people saying they had wished they went with a high roof vehicle.
+When planning which van we wanted to buy, we read multiple accounts from people saying they wished they had gone with a high-roof vehicle.
 They were tired of always having to crouch inside their vehicle and that being able to stand inside their camper would increase the livability of their van.

 We took that advice to heart and purchased a high-roof Ford Transit.
-And after over 2 years on the road we can say definitively that a high-roof van really was one of the best choices we made for van life.
+After over five years on the road, we can definitively say that a high-roof van was one of the best choices we made for van life.

 Bonus: Having a high-roof van has allowed us to build full-size upper cabinets, which gives us lots of storage space for our clothes and dry food.